AmgiOS/babyfeed-privacy/terms.md

 ### 15.3 Additional Requirements

-If you downloaded BabyFeed from the Apple App Store:
+If you downloaded FeedEase from the Apple App Store:

 - You must comply with Apple's [App Store Terms](https://www.apple.com/legal/internet-services/itunes/dev/stdeula/)
 - You represent that you are not in an embargoed country